Sandra Sully (songwriter): Songwriter

 Sully co-wrote Bobby Womack's "If You Think You're Lonely Now".
 In 2006 she was credited as a co-writer of Mariah Carey's Grammy Award–winning song "We Belong Together" which incorporated part of "If You're Think You're Lonely Now".
 She received a Grammy certificate for "We Belong Together" and the BMI "Song of the Decade" award.
-The album "The Emancipation of MiMi" sold over ten million copies worldwide.
+The album "The Emancipation of Mimi" sold over ten million copies worldwide.

 Sully also co-wrote "Angel" ,"Sometimes", and "Will You Be Mine?" for Anita Baker, as well as "Just Ain't Good Enough" for Johnnie Taylor.
 She was previously a member of The Love Machine, a 1970s international all-female singing and dancing group.
 Sully co-wrote songs for the soundtrack of the movie Getting Over featuring The Love Machine.

-She has received gold records for The Best of Anita Baker and The Making of a Man by Jaheim, and "Love in the Future" by John Legend.
+She has received gold records for The Best of Anita Baker and The Makings of a Man by Jaheim, and "Love in the Future" by John Legend.
 Introducing The Style Council the album by the British pop group also earned a gold record.
 The soundtrack for Jason's Lyric which included "If You Think You're Lonely Now" earned a platinum record.

 Sully has also written three novels, What Price the Carrot? from I Universe Press and The Entertainer and Perhaps My Sister is Free on Friday from Outskirts Press.

 She is a member of the Broadcast Music Inc, The Society of Composers & Lyricists, The Association of Independent Music Publishers, The Harry Fox Agency, (SONA) Songwriters of North America, National Music Publishers Association and a voting member of the Recording Academy.

-Sully studied Television Production at Los Angeles City College, Los Angeles, California and Voice with Seth Riggs and Olga Adderly, actress and wife of Cannonball Adderly.
+Sully studied Television Production at Los Angeles City College, Los Angeles, California and Voice with Seth Riggs and Olga James, actress and wife of Cannonball Adderley.